Noongar teams from five different locations come together to share knowledge about caring

 Importantly, our history of community connection is rich with strong and respectful relationships with Aboriginal and Torres Strait Islander communities across Australia.

-We recognise that Aboriginal and Torres Strait Islander people came before us and that their 65,000-year-old voices speak of invaluable knowledge and innovation.
+We recognise that Aboriginal and Torres Strait Islander peoples came before us and that their 65,000-year-old voices speak of invaluable knowledge and innovation.
 We believe that bringing together the combined strength of this sacred traditional knowledge and western science is essential to our core business of healing our country.

 Greening Australia’s Reconciliation Action Plan is our commitment to continue developing strong, mutually respectful relationships with Aboriginal and Torres Strait Islander communities, to expand our two-way knowledge exchange and to develop real employment and enterprise opportunities for these communities within the growing restoration economy.